Tintagel And Doc Martin's Port Isaac

 Camelot Castle Hotel

-After joining the coach, we head towards our destination that will have coffee/lunch stops along the way.
-We expect to arrive at our hotel late afternoon.
+After joining the coach, we head towards Cornwall and the mythical Tintagel with convenient coffee/lunch stops along the way.
+We expect to arrive at the stunning Camelot Castle hotel late afternoon.

 Days 2 -4